frank-123/KNIME-BigData-RaspberryPi-AWS/README.md

 ## Image

-A complete installation of [*Spark 1.6.x*](https://spark.apache.org/) together with the full version of [*Raspbian Stretch*](https://www.raspberrypi.org/downloads/) is availabe on the image that is provided in this repository.
+A complete installation of [*Spark 1.6.x*](https://spark.apache.org/) together with the full version of [*Raspbian Stretch*](https://www.raspberrypi.org/downloads/) is availabe as an image for an *32 GB Micro SD card* The image can be downloaded from an Amazon AWS S3 bucket.
 I use the headless mode although it is also possible to use the GUI mode of Raspbian.

+* Download the [image](https://my.hidrive.com/lnk/MvypOgQV) from my *HiDrive* account.
+The size of the zipped *iso* file is about 3 GB!
 * Unzip the image and write the image to a *32 GB Micro SD card* (e.g. Toshiba Exceria, Scandisk Ultra).
 Ask Google for a good programm to write an image to a SD card (I used *Etcher* on MacOS).
-* Connect the RaspberryPi with your router and start the Raspberry Pi by connecting it to powder supply.
+* Connect the RaspberryPi with your router and start the Raspberry Pi by connecting it to power supply.
 * Find the IP address of the Raspberry Pi via the Router menu (name of Raspi: SparkPi).
 * Your Spark installation is then ready for usage (because all required services will start automatically).
+* **Attention!** This image is only suitable for your very first tests because all users (*pi* and *spark*) have the very simple password *spark*.
+If you would like to use it more frequently, please change the passwords for the users *pi* and *spark*.

 If you want, you can connect to the Raspberry Pi via ssh connection.
-Please use the terminal on MacOS or [MobaXterm](https://mobaxterm.mobatek.net/) or any other ssh software on Windows:
+Please use the terminal on MacOS or [*MobaXterm*](https://mobaxterm.mobatek.net/), *Putty* or any other ssh software on Windows:
 ```
 ssh spark@<IP-address>
 ```